 Web Gui: Navigate to Cisco Unified Serviceability > Tools > Control Center - Network Services > (Select Server).
 Under Cisco Trust Verification Service, click Restart.

-Cisco DRF Local (on all nodes); Cisco DRF Master (on Publisher)
+Cisco DRF Local (on all nodes); Cisco DRF Primary (on Publisher)

 CLI: utils service restart Cisco DRF Local

-Before deleting expired certificates in the trust store it is important to identify the ones that are used and the ones that are not.
+Before you delete expired certificates in the trust store, it is important to identify the ones that are used and the ones that are not.
 Keep in mind the next points to select the certificates that must be deleted:

 Most of the -trust certificates are copies of used Service certificates.
 It is recommended to first regenerate all the expired Service Certificates in all the nodes, and CUCM updates the -trust copy automatically.